FichteFoll/advent-of-code/2024/README.md

 by not considering
 that I would need to turn more than once if the path after turning was also blocked.

+Overall, this has been my favorite day so far.

+### Day 07

+For some reason,
+the first weekend task since the first day is much easier than the previous days.
+Not much to say here
+other than that I brute-forced used recursion and a simple early abort.